Henrymachiyu/Multi_Agent_Judge_Bias/README.md

 ### 2. Meta-Judge Experiments

 To run Meta-Judge Experiments, first complete the Debate experiments to generate the round 0 response files.
 The Meta-Judge scripts require these outputs as input for further evaluation.
-Ensure that the results from the Debate experiments (e.g., files in `results/result_debate_mtbench/gpt-4o-mini-none_round0.json`) are available before proceeding with Meta-Judge runs.
+Ensure that the results from the Debate experiments (e.g. `results/result_debate_mtbench/gpt-4o-mini-none_round0.json` if candidates include `gpt-4o-mini`) are available before proceeding with Meta-Judge runs.
 The meta-judge will take these saved round 0 response as the candidates' initial output.

 Original meta judge (conclude mode):